 Anne joined Solano Land Trust in March 2009.
-As Business Services Manager she handles bookkeeping, the annual budget, contract administration, HR, payroll, insurance, benefits, website, and some event coordination and graphic design.
-Before moving to California, she spent fourteen years in the book publishing industry, as part of the management team of a small company located in Lancaster, Pennsylvania.
-Anne has a bachelor's degree in English from Elizabethtown College in Pennsylvania.
+As Business Services Manager she handles bookkeeping, the annual budget, contract administration, HR, payroll, insurance, benefits, website, and some graphic design.
+Before moving to California, she spent fourteen years in the book publishing industry, and holds a BA in English-Professional Writing from Elizabethtown College in Pennsylvania.
 Anne moved to California in 2007 and immediately fell in love with the California landscape and lifestyle.
-Anne loves yoga, reading, music and spending time outdoors with her dog Rufus.
+A few years ago she also met and fell in love with her husband Casey.
+Anne also loves yoga, reading, visiting the coast, gardening and her rescue dog Rufus.

 Michelle Joined Solano Land Trust in March 2016.
 She is originally from Big Sky Country, Billings, Montana.
 Growing up, Michelle spent most of her time outdoors: fishing, hunting, and enjoying the open space of Yellowstone County with her brother and father.
 She has an ingrained appreciation of wildlife, ranching, and farming.
 Michelle relocated to California and settled in the foothills between Auburn and Grass Valley before moving to Vacaville.
 She has worked in marketing and community relations for the last 20 years.
 The last eight years were spent in the Napa Valley working with non-profit organizations on events, fundraising, and growing relationships between businesses and non-profits.

 She is responsible for leading the coordination of fundraising events, assisting with appeals and campaigns, managing the donor database, and community engagement.
 Michelle is excited to be a part of a team dedicated to giving back to the community.
 Michelle brings a wealth of leadership, marketing, and nonprofit expertise to Solano Land Trust.
 She loves to hike, cycle, and read in her spare time.